nayan-tech/nayan-blog/source/_posts/rails-docker.md

 - Rails
 ---

-{% asset_img rails-docker.jpg "Rails and Docker" %}
+{% asset_img rails-docker.jpg "Rails and Docker'Rails and Docker'" %}

 Docker has gained immense popularity over the past few years as a tool for depploying your applications to production.
 It allows you to package you application and all of its dependencies in an image, ready to be deployed anywhere.